 UMLearn: All course material will be posted on UMLearn in the Contents section.
 All important dates can be found on the calendar and I will make class announcements through the news feed on the course website.
-All grades will be posted in the UMLearn Gradebook

 In addition, there will also be discussion forums available.
 For each class I will open up a discussion forum where I will post the material covered that class, any announcements, and suggestions for preparation for the next class.
 Please be in the habit of checking it after every class.
 If you have questions about anything during the lecture or any announcements, you can ask directly on the forum for the relevant class.
 There will also be a discussion forum opened up for each lab section where you can ask questions of your T.A. or your fellow lab mates.